Specifications

 Assay Principle:

 The Serum 17β-Estradiol ELISA Kit quantitatively measures free 17β-Estradiol in plasma and serum.
-The Serum 17β-Estradiol ELISA Kit is a competitive ELISA with a run time of 2.5 hours.
+This competitive ELISA has a run time of 2.5 hours.
 Please read the complete kit insert for more information before performing this assay.
+Use our provided 17β-Estradiol standard to generate a standard curve for the assay.

 Background: